Kushwaha2406Vikash/Low-Level-Design/README.md

 ---

 ## 5. Dependency Inversion Principle (DIP)
 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
+Abstractions should not depend on implementation.
+Implementation should depend on abstraction.

 ### Violation of DIP:
 ```java